nanostores/nanostores/README.md

 ### Simple Store

-Simple store API is basement for all other stores.
+Simple store API is the basement for all other stores.

 ```ts
 import { createStore, getValue } from '@logux/state'